yochannah/Corrfunc/docs/source/development/contributing.rst

 The coding style is loosely based on `Linux Kernel Guideline
 <https://www.kernel.org/doc/Documentation/CodingStyle>`_.
 These are recommended
 but not strictly enforced.
-However, note that if you do contribute code to Corrfunc, the style may get converted.
+However, note that if you do contribute code to corrfunc, the style may get converted.

 * Braces
   - Opening braces start at the same line, except for functions